lawofthedmz/Therabot/README.md

   - User Experience: Creating an intuitive and supportive user experience was paramount, and I faced challenges in designing interactions that felt natural and empathetic.
   - Scalability: Ensuring the application could handle multiple users simultaneously without compromising performance was a significant challenge that required optimizing the backend and managing server resources effectively.

-## Additional Features and Ehancements
+## Additional Features and Enhancements
 In addition to the core functionalities, I implemented several other features to enhance the user experience and the bot's capabilities:

   - Resource Links: Integrated a feature to provide users with links to valuable mental health resources and emergency contacts when critical keywords are detected.